-Kaytie says her daughter was ok for the first few weeks as her school provided all the lessons for the week on the Monday, then parents were left to their own devices to manage that week’s work.
+Kaytie says her daughter was okay for the first few weeks, as her school provided all the lessons for the week on the Monday, then parents were left to their own devices to manage that week’s work.

 After a few weeks, her daughter’s school started live lessons and her daughter found this more challenging as she was sat in front of a screen from 8.30am to 3.30pm.
-This caused her to suffer from sensory overload with headaches, tired eyes and she was having trouble sleeping.
+This caused her to suffer from sensory overload with headaches and tired eyes, and she was having trouble sleeping.

 “While the situation is not ideal, I’ve found that cutting her some slack means she’s more productive.
 And happier.
 Which means happy Mum!”